Mental Health and Well-Being Support Zone

 This webpage will give you access to all sorts of information and sources of support.

-If you are not a PGR student or a member of staff, you can also book an appointment with the welfare team on 024 7765 8029 or email email@example.com.
+If you are a student, you can book an appointment with the Health and Wellbeing Team on 0247 7658 029 or email email@example.com

 Book an appointment